RadekBuczkowski/random_image_browser/README.md

 ### Screen-shots

-The program is rich in options and configurations and is very easy to use.
 Below are three screen-shots showing a few of the configuratons.

 ![Icon](demo/demo1.jpg?raw=true)